neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 # Testing algorithm for a given N and P
 for run in runs:
     shuffle = generateNewShuffle(N, P)

+    # This not only saves the current values of N and P
+    # It also saves the measured entropy, correlation (r) and determination (r^2) of the current shuffle
     shuffle_data[run] = getShuffleParameters(shuffle)

     # Perform the required number of cycles